sherryrich/heard-it/README.md

 ![Preview](https://github.com/sherryrich/heard-it/blob/main/docs/post_article.PNG)

 ### Post Article - waiting approval
-When a user posts an artilce they are informed the post is waiting approval.
+When a user posts an article they are informed the post is waiting approval.
 ![Preview](https://github.com/sherryrich/heard-it/blob/main/docs/post_created_message_awaiting_approval.PNG)

 ### Edit / Delete Article
 ![Preview](https://github.com/sherryrich/heard-it/blob/main/docs/user_article_update_delete.PNG)

 ### Edit Article - confirmation of update
-When a user sucesfully edits an artilce they are informed the post has been updated.
+When a user successfully edits an article they are informed the post has been updated.
 ![Preview](https://github.com/sherryrich/heard-it/blob/main/docs/post_created_message_awaiting_approval.PNG)

 ### Delete Article
-When an author selects to delete an artilce they have created they are asked if they want to proceed before permenant deletion as it cannot be undone.
+When an author selects to delete an article they have created they are asked if they want to proceed before permanent deletion as it cannot be undone.
 Once deletion is confirmed the user is directed back to the homepage.
 ![Preview](https://github.com/sherryrich/heard-it/blob/main/docs/confirm_delete_message.PNG)

 ### Delete Article Confirmation Message
-When an author sucesfully deletes an artilce they as shown a confirmation message on screen.
+When an author successfully deletes an article they as shown a confirmation message on screen.
 ![Preview](https://github.com/sherryrich/heard-it/blob/main/docs/post_deletion_confirmation.PNG)

 ### Article View